-Brian L. Lewis-Hardy, MA serves as the Title IX Coordinator for MyComputerCareer.
+Forrest Ambrose serves as the Title IX Coordinator for MyComputerCareer.
 The Title IX Coordinator oversees MyComputerCareer's process in regard to review, investigation, and resolution of title IX reports.
-You can contact the Title IX Coordinator at: brianl@mycomputercareer.edu and at 919- 229-8851.
-The Title IX Coordinator's office is located in the Compliance Department at MyComputerCareer Headquarters' office.
+You can contact the Title IX Coordinator at: TitleIX@mycomputercareer.edu and/or at 919-229-8851.
+The Title IX Coordinator's office is located in the Compliance Department via MyComputerCareer Corporate office.